About Blake Morgan

-Instead of chasing a dream that had become a nightmare for him, Morgan decided to do something different.
-“I went to all the artists and bands I was already producing and recording, and said I was starting a label.
-A label where the artists would run the asylum, and own their own recordings.
-And with all the energy saved from all that nightmare-chasing, we’ve made and released record after record—profitably and artistically—and we’ve never had to ask permission to do it.”
+Instead of looking for a new label like so many other artists would have, Morgan decided to do something different.
+“I went to all the artists and bands I was already producing and recording, and said I was starting a label myself.
+A label where the artists would run the asylum, and own their own recordings.”

 His gamble would be a winning one.
 Born from humble beginnings in a one-room makeshift recording studio and office and launched on Morgan’s laptop computer, that label has since flourished with Morgan’s own idealism at its core to become the globally distributed family of artists and labels it is today—ECR Music Group.